Transportability of Prognostic Markers: Rethinking Common Practices through a Sufficient-Component-Cause Perspective

 Ultimately, any assumption about how causes vary across populations will be a simplified version of a complex reality.
-The discrepancy between marker performance under a given transportability assumption and the true marker performance results in loss of prognostic information.
+When transporting a marker to a new population, the discrepancy between assumed marker performance under a given transportability assumption and the true marker performance results in loss of prognostic information.
 We conducted brief simulation studies to explore such information loss under simple population-generating scenarios.
+In these simulations, we modeled how the three cause groups actually vary across populations (the ground truth).
+We compared the discrepancy between true marker performance in the target population and its assumed performance under the above-mentioned transportability methods.

-The discrepancy between an assumed versus the true marker performance can be measured in different ways, each focusing on certain aspects of performance (e.g., discrimination, calibration, or prediction error).
-A more foundational approach is to measure information loss by the Kullback-Leibler divergence (\(D_{KL}\)), an information-theoretic measure of the discrepancy between a true distribution and a candidate distribution\textsuperscript{28}. \(D_{KL}\) quantifies the additional number of bits required to encode information from the true distribution using the candidate distribution, rather than using the true distribution itself\textsuperscript{29}.
-In our case, these distributions are the true contingency table (\(P(T,D)\)) in the target population versus the one implied by a given transportability algorithm.
+The discrepancy between a true and assumed marker performance can be measured in different ways, each focusing on certain aspects of performance (e.g., discrimination, calibration, or prediction error).
+A more foundational approach is to measure information loss by the Kullback-Leibler divergence (\(D_{KL}\)), an information-theoretic measure of the discrepancy between a true distribution and a candidate distribution.\textsuperscript{30} \(D_{KL}\) quantifies the additional number of bits required to encode information from the true distribution using the candidate distribution, rather than using the true distribution itself.\textsuperscript{31} In our case, these distributions are the true contingency table (\(P(T,D)\)) in the target population versus the one implied by a given transportability method.

 We modeled population-generating scenarios similar to those presented in Figure \ref{fig:by_prevalence}.
-Because in many realistic settings all three causes are likely to vary, we explored this setup with more depth, covering scenarios were causes had positive correlation of varying strengths.
-We also modeled a `maximum entropy' scenario where the three causes have independent uniform distributions; albeit unrealistic, this scenario represents maximum theoretical randomness, and thus places an upper limit on information loss\textsuperscript{30}.
-For each scenario, we simulated 10,000 random pairs of source and target populations.
-For each pair, we applied the following transportation strategies: by accuracy, by predictive values, and via the proportional-odds assumption explained previously.
+Because in many realistic settings all causes are likely to vary, we explored this setup with more depth, covering scenarios where the prevalences of cause groups had positive correlation of varying strengths.
+In each scenario, the variable-cause probabilities were generated on the logit scale from a multivariate normal distribution with mean 0, unit variances, and pairwise correlation coefficients of 0, 0.25, 0.50, 0.75, and 1 representing varying degrees of correlation among cause probabilities across populations.
+We also modeled a `maximum entropy' scenario where the three cause groups have independent uniform distributions; albeit unrealistic, this scenario represents maximum theoretical randomness, and thus places an upper limit on information loss.\textsuperscript{32}